pfitchen0/bare-bones-stm32g0xx/tutorials/blink/README.md

 We'll write everything, including the startup code, in `main.c`.
 One quick note: startup code is often written in assembly.
 We need to be careful implementing startup code in C, because the C runtime environment won't be completely set up yet (that's what our startup code does!).

-For starters, every good C program needs a `main` function.
+For starters, every good C program needs a `main` function (though technically we can call it whatever we want).
 For now we'll leave it blank.

 ```
 int main() {